migueldemoura/migueldemoura.com/_posts/2018-07-14-portuguese-government-sns-report.md

 | 2018-03-02 - 2018-03-04 | Major service maintenance.
 All exploits still working.
 | 2018-03-04              | Filled a complaint to the Portuguese Data Protection Authority.
 | 2018-04-10              | Requested a status update.
 | 2018-05-14              | Contacted the support line.
-Opened a new ticket with servicedesk@spms.min-saude.pt.
+Opened a new ticket with `servicedesk@spms.min-saude.pt`.
 Informed SNS that I intended to publish a full disclosure when GDPR came into effect.
 | 2018-05-14 - 2018-06-22 | SNS fixes the DOM Based XSS (HTTP GET).
 | 2018-06-22              | Downtime for auth flow improvements.
 Major authentication flaw doesn't seem exploitable anymore.
 | 2018-06-25              | Contacted the Portuguese Data Protection Authority to get a status update.